 Caring for Eczema-Prone Skin

 - Moisturise Regularly (AAAAI 2023): Natural eczema treatments include moisturising frequently.
-Keep your skin hydrated with creams like our Eczema Friend Rash Cream because it restores the skin barrier and relieves milk eczema and dermatitis
+Keep your skin hydrated with creams like our Eczema Friend Rash Cream because it restores the skin barrier and relieves eczema and dermatitis.

 - Support Skin Health: Use methylated (activated) skin supplements like our AM Activated Multi which is designed for eczema sufferers, to prevent nutritional deficiencies associated with skin rashes, reduce inflammation and strengthen the skin barrier.